Heating Solutions for Professionals

 Rose Homes For Life is the housing development division of family-run business, Rose Builders.
 Based in Manningtree, Essex they first started building new homes in the 1890s and today, they continue to construct new build properties throughout the East of England.

 “We always strive to build homes to the very highest standards of design and construction,” comments Alex Leader from Rose Homes.
 “This includes developing homes which are as sustainable as they can be, designing properties to the latest regulations so that they achieve excellent energy performance ratings and have minimal heat loss.
-Up until this year, all our properties had standard gas boilers with underfloor heating fitted through the ground floor and radiators fitted on the first floors.
+Up until 2022, all our properties had standard gas boilers with underfloor heating fitted through the ground floor and radiators fitted on the first floors.
 However, with legislation soon changing, we have been researching renewable alternatives to replace the gas boilers in our homes.”

-Transitioning to renewables
+Transitioning to renewables with new builds

 “There is no gas in this village so this, combined with our wider sustainability drive, meant that we had to find an alternative central heating system to suit the properties on this development,” explains Alex.
 “Air source heat pumps were the most suitable alternative because they fulfil the heating requirements of each home while also having the added bonus of being sustainable.
-This technology was completely new to our team so after several recommendations, we turned to Grant UK to guide us through our first heat pump installation.”
+This technology was completely new to our team at the time so after several recommendations, we turned to Grant UK to guide us through our first heat pump installation.”

-Training and support
+Training and support for housing developers

 When specifying air source heat pumps for a new build site, it is important that the developer and their installers fully understand the differences between these low temperature systems and gas boilers.
 This is why Grant UK’s Sales Team are on hand to provide technical assistance throughout the process, from design and initial specification through to installation and commissioning.

-For this site, members of the Grant Team worked closely with Rose Homes starting off with on-site training for their staff so that they understood how the Aerona³ units work and for the installers, how to install the system.
+For this site, members of the Grant Team worked closely with Rose Homes starting off with on-site training for their staff so that they understood how the Aerona³ units worked and for the installers, how to install the system.
 Grant’s in-house Design Department then completed the heat loss calculations for each of the site’s property types and supplied the product list needed for each home’s heating requirements.
-The first of the Aerona³ heat pumps has been installed at the show home and Steve Farrow, Grant UK’s Area Sales Manager for the East of England, alongside Shaun McCarthy, Sales Support Engineer, were both onsite to oversee this first installation.
+The first of the Aerona³ heat pumps was installed at the show home and Steve Farrow, Grant UK’s Area Sales Manager for the East of England, alongside Shaun McCarthy, Sales Support Engineer, were both onsite to oversee this first installation.
 Shaun also provided assistance with the set up and commissioning of the heat pump as well.

 “We have found the training and education offered by the Grant Team outstanding,” comments Alex.
 “It has been invaluable to our team, most of whom have not previously been involved in the installation of air source heat pumps.
 The training and guidance we received has helped our team to feel confident in discussing the running of the air source heat pump systems with our customers.”